top of page

 Common Causes:

-• Alert/territorial barking
+• Alert or territorial barking

 • Boredom or loneliness